oznogon/gattaibushido-public/rules/03_basic_play.md

 Play begins in the Confrontation stage, with the initiative loser taking the first turn.

-**Pilots:** On your side's turn, each involved Pilot can take a single action per turn.
-One and only one of those actions *must* be a Drive Action.
-The other involved Pilots can choose to take Assist actions to assist the chosen Drive.
+**Pilots:** On your side's turn, each involved Pilot *can* perform a single  Assist action per turn, and one and only one Pilot *must* also perform a single Drive action.
+All Assists must be performed before the chosen Drive.
 Once the chosen Drive has been completed, the turn passes onward.

 **Coach:** On your Turn, each of your Threat can perform a single Assist action.
 To conclude your turn, one of your Threats must also perform a Drive, after which the turn passes onward.